cs1302uga/cs1302-tutorials/unix/unix-tutorial.rst

 +++++++++++++++++

 To copy a file in Unix, use the ``cp`` (copy) command.
-Here is some of usage information adapted from the
+Here is some usage information adapted from the
 manual:

 .. table::